devassistant/devassistant/docs/developer_documentation/command_reference.rst

 Github command (``github``) has many "subcommands".
 Subcommands are part of the command input, see below.

-- Input: a string with a subcommand or a two item list, where the first item is a subcommand and the second item is a mapping that explicitly specifies parameters for the subcommand.
+- Input: a string with a subcommand or a mapping, containing these items:
+    1) ``do``: Name of the subcommand to run (see below)
+    2) Other parameters for the subcommand
 - RES: if command succeeds, either a string with URL of manipulated repo or empty string is returned (depends on subcommand), else a string with problem description (it is already logged at WARNING level)